-I knew when I saw this project that I would use my Cricut Explore Air machine to make the Valentine’s hearts.
+I knew when I saw this project that I would use my Cricut Explore Air machine to make the Valentine hearts.
 I opened Cricut Design Space on my computer.

 If you need detailed instructions on how to learn how to use a Cricut, I would read this post: Learn How to Use a Cricut.

 I went to Shapes > Hearts.
-I measured that 3~inch hearts would be the right size.
+Three~inch hearts, which would be the right size for my wreath.

-I had 6 different patterns of scrapbook paper, so I needed 3 hearts for each pattern.
-I adjusted the size and duplicated the heart twice.
+Since I had 6 different patterns of scrapbook paper, I needed 3 hearts of each pattern.
+First, I adjusted the size and duplicated the heart pattern twice.

 Here’s what the Cricut Design Space looks like on your computer screen when it is ready to cut.

 I placed my first sheet of scrapbook paper onto the cutting mat.

 Next, you load the cutting mat into the Cricut.

 The machine prompts you to feed the cutting mat into the Cricut.
 Push the cut button and it does the work.
 In about 10 seconds, I had 3 perfectly cut~out hearts.

 After removing the hearts from the cutting mat, I loaded a new sheet of scrapbook paper and repeated the process.
 Cutting out all 18 hearts took about 5 minutes.